CIBC-Internal/python/Doc/using/cmdline.rst

      tracing with a traceback limit of *NFRAME* frames.
 See the :func:`tracemalloc.start` for more information.

-   It also allows to pass arbitrary values and retrieve them through the :data:`sys._xoptions` dictionary.
+   It also allows passing arbitrary values and retrieving them through the :data:`sys._xoptions` dictionary.

    .. versionchanged:: 3.2